lh728/lh728/README.md

 - 🔭 I’m currently studying High Performance Computing and about to do my second masters at Trinity
 - 💬 I am also interested in painting, and I want to try conceptual design in the future
-- 📫 How to reach me: holu@tcd.ie or my blog: thellu.com
+- 📫 How to reach me: holu@tcd.ie or my <a href = "https://thellu.com/en">blog

 <h3>Things I code with</h3>
 <p>